nengo/nengo-extras/surrogate_model/README.md

 ### Brief Summary ###

 The surrogate model is meant to achieve what we refer to as the *population mode*.
-Essentially, we want to emulate the output of a population of NEF neurons without simulating the encoding and decoding processes for each neuron.
+We want to emulate the output of a population of NEF neurons without simulating the encoding and decoding processes for each neuron.
 The goal is to save computational cost while maitaining accuracy with respect to a full NEF simulation.

 Roughly, the surrogate model breaks the NEF population output into a low frequency component (refered to as `bias`) and high frequency component (refered to as `noise`).
 We then characterize each component individually using various models.
 Currently, the `bias` term is fit using polynomial interpolations, and the `noise` term is fit using [ARMA model](https://en.wikipedia.org/wiki/Autoregressive%E2%80%93moving-average_model).